Burrowing parrot: Status and relationship to humans

-The burrowing parrot currently has a conservation status of least concern according to the IUCN Red List, however populations are currently declining, due to exploitation for the wildlife trade and persecution as a crop pest.
-In Chile, the burrowing parrot (specifically, the C. p. bloxami subspecies) is on the national vertebrate red list.
-It is currently listed under Appendix II of CITES, allowing for international trade.
-Due to their nesting habits, they are particularly vulnerable to human disturbances and habitat degradation.
+The burrowing parrot currently has an overall conservation status of least concern according to the IUCN Red List, but populations are currently declining, due to exploitation for the wildlife trade and persecution as a crop pest.
+Their nesting habits make them particularly vulnerable to human disturbances and habitat degradation.
+It is nonetheless currently listed under Appendix II of CITES, allowing for international trade, but the endangered C. p. bloxami Chilean subspecies is on the Chilean national vertebrate red list.

 The burrowing parrot was officially named as a crop pest in Argentina in 1984, leading to increased persecution.
 Their status as a crop pest has excluded them protection under Argentina's ban on wildlife trade, however the province of Río Negro has deemed population reductions sufficient and banned hunting and trade of the burrowing parrot as of 2004.
 Studies have shown that the effects of crop predation by burrowing parrots is economically insignificant.
 Additionally, birds of the Chilean subspecies (C. p. bloxami) have been hunted for feast-day in Chile.

 The Mapuche people of the province of Neuquén in the Patagonian Andes celebrate the annual fledging of burrowing parrots with a festival.

 Aviculture

 The burrowing parrot, commonly called the Patagonian conure in aviculture, is a popular companion parrot.
 It is known for being playful, gentle and affectionate with humans, even cuddly when tame - it can also learn to talk and mimic sounds from its environment.
 As a large parakeet, it requires plenty of living space and the opportunity to fly on a regular basis in order to thrive.
 The maximum verified lifespan for this species in captivity is 19.5 years, however plausible claims of burrowing parrots living up to 34.1 years have also been reported.

 The subspecies typically found in aviculture is the nominate ssp., Cyanoliseus patagonus patagonus - also known as the lesser Patagonian conure.
-Tens of thousands of burrowing parakeets were previously removed from the wild and exported for the pet trade, however most birds available for purchase as pets are captive-bred at present.
+Tens of thousands of burrowing parakeets were previously removed from the wild and exported for the pet trade, but most birds available for purchase as pets are nowadays captive-bred.